WHAT IS FIRE?

 Fire burns something up.
 What does God’s fire burn?
 We know all have sinned.
 Sin needs to be overcome through the power of God’s Holy Spirit.
 Sin needs to be purged (burned) from our lives.

-The fire mentioned is not literal and has nothing to do with an ever burning hell.
+The fire mentioned has nothing to do with an ever burning hell.

 There are other places where we find mention of God’s consuming spiritual fire.
 Below are the phrases that mention this fire.
 Some have been mentioned already and others will be discussed in another article.
 Misunderstood phrases such as: